smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 ---------------------------------------------------------
 **PRIMARY KEYS**

-The `PRIMARY KEY` syntax will create a `CLUSTERED INDEX` unless specified otherwise.
+Unless specified otherwise, the `PRIMARY KEY` syntax will create a `CLUSTERED INDEX`.
 The following statements will error as a `PRIMARY KEY` does not allow for NULL markers.

 ```sql
 ALTER TABLE ##TableA